NorthernMan54/homebridge-alexa/README.md

 ],
 ```

-** Manufacturer - Is the manufacturer of the accessory as shown in the Home App
+* manufacturer - Is the manufacturer of the accessory as shown in the Home App
-** Name - Is the name of the accessory as shown in the Home App
+* name - Is the name of the accessory as shown in the Home App

 ie
 ```